scuttlerobot/SCUTTLE/software/startup_guide.md

   * flows belong in SCUTTLE/software/nodered
   * name should be descriptive of the contents, not the module
   * should have .json file extension

+## Nodered
+  * do we have the dashboard Widgets installed straight from the image?
+(READY 7.21)